centrifuge/documentation/docs/developer/centrifuge-chain/evm/index.md

 ## EVM compatibility

 Centrifuge features a fully integrated Ethereum Virtual Machine (EVM), enabling the execution of smart contracts written in Solidity or other EVM-compatible languages.
-Currently, contract creation is restricted to calls made via RPC, but future updates will allow developers to deploy existing Ethereum smart contracts on Centrifuge with minimal modifications.

 ## Accounts